marvinlue/full-stack-web-app/README.md

 ```
 PUT http://localhost:8080/api/members/1?userId=1&adminRights=true
 ```
+### Note

-HTTP-Testcases for working with Posts, Comments, Sites are already added under post.HTTPTests Please play around with them to get a feeling for the response Structure
+HTTP-Testcases for working with Posts, Comments, Sites are already added under post.HTTPTests Please play around with them to get a feeling for the response Structure!

 ### Posts